GoNZooo/gotyno/README.md

 #### Untagged

-Sometimes a union that carries no extra tags is required, though usually these will have to be identified somehow at run-time, perhaps via custom tags in their respective payload:
+Sometimes a union that carries no extra tags is required, though usually these will have to be identified less automatically, perhaps via custom tags in their respective payload:

 ```